devgranty/bulk-excel-file-reader/README.md

 * name        : Name of product
 * price       : Price of product
 * description : Description of product
 * filename    : This is the name of the excel/csv file to be read.
-E.g "Sample-Spreadsheet-100-rows.csv"
+E.g "sample.csv"